axmanmuscle/notes_docs_test/docs/Bayes/Bayes Intro.md

  1. Page about distributions (easy to write if you want to spend time on this)
  1. Bayes as logic (from Jaynes/the talk you gave)
  1. Would be fun to do software examples
+ 1. List of conjugate distributions would be nice